Shotaro Ishinomori

 Shotaro Ishinomori (石ノ森 章太郎, Ishinomori Shōtarō), né Onodera (小野寺 章太郎, Onodera Shōtarō), was a Japanese manga artist, cartoonist, writer and director.
-Known as the "King of Manga" (漫画の帝王 (Manga no Teiou) or 漫画の王様 (Manga no Ousama)), he is regarded as one of the greatest and most influential manga artists of all time.
+Known as the "King of Manga" (漫画の帝王 (Manga no Teiō) or 漫画の王様 (Manga no Ōsama)), he is regarded as one of the greatest and most influential manga artists of all time.
 Outside of manga he is also one of the most prolific creators in the history of anime, tokusatsu, and Japanese superhero fiction, creating several immensely popular long-running series such as Cyborg 009, the Super Sentai series (later adapted into the Power Rangers series which Ishinomori has also been credited for co-creating), and the Kamen Rider series.
 He was twice awarded by the Shogakukan Manga Awards, in 1968 for Sabu to Ichi Torimono Hikae and in 1988 for Hotel and Manga Nihon Keizai Nyumon.

 He was also known as Shotaro Ishimori (石森 章太郎, Ishimori Shōtarō) prior to 1986, when he changed his family name to Ishinomori by adding the (ノ, no) character in katakana.

-Career
+Biography

 In December 1954, Ishinomori published his first work, Nikyuu Tenshi, in Manga Shōnen.
 In 1956, he moved to Tokyo and became an assistant to Osamu Tezuka.
 During his time working under Tezuka, Ishinomori worked on Astro Boy and Alakazam the Great.
 In 1960, Ishinomori published Flying Phantom Ship, which was later turned into an animated feature film in 1969.

-Cyborg 009, created in 1963, became the first superpowered hero team created in Japan, featuring nine cybernetic warriors.
-That same year, Kazumasa Hirai and Jiro Kuwata created Japan's first android superhero series, 8 Man (which predated Ishinomori's Kikaider by nine years).
+Cyborg 009, created in 1964, became the first superpowered hero team created in Japan, featuring nine cybernetic warriors.
 The success of the tokusatsu superhero TV series Kamen Rider, produced by Toei Company in 1971, led to the birth of the "transforming" (henshin) superhero (human-sized superheroes who transform by doing a pose, and use martial arts to fight henchmen and the weekly monster), and resulted in many sequel shows to this day.

-Ishinomori then created many similar superhero dramas, which were once again all produced by Toei or in Sarutobi Ecchan's case Toei Animation, including Android Kikaider, Kikaider 01, Henshin Ninja Arashi, Inazuman, Robotto Keiji, Himitsu Sentai Gorenger (the first Super Sentai series), Kaiketsu Zubat, Akumaizer 3, Sarutobi Ecchan, the Toei Fushigi Comedy Series, and countless others.
+Ishinomori then created many similar superhero dramas, which were once again all produced by Toei or in Sarutobi Ecchan's case Toei Animation, including Android Kikaider, Kikaider 01, Henshin Ninja Arashi, Suki!
+Suki!!
+Majou Sensei, Inazuman, Robotto Keiji, Himitsu Sentai Gorenger (the first Super Sentai series), Kaiketsu Zubat, Akumaizer 3, Sarutobi Ecchan, the Toei Fushigi Comedy Series, and countless others.
 He created popular children's shows, such as Hoshi no Ko Chobin (Chobin, Child of the Stars, 1974, a co-production with Studio Zero which was a major success on Italian television) and Ganbare!!
 Robokon.

 In 1963, he founded the anime company Studio Zero.
 From 1967 to 1970, the manga 009-1 was serialized in the Futabasha publication Weekly Manga Action.
 It was written and illustrated by Ishinomori.
 There was a television drama of it in 1969 and eventually an anime in 2006.